coq/coq/doc/sphinx/proof-engine/tactics.rst

    :name: Firstorder Solver

-   The default tactic used by :tacn:`firstorder` when no rule applies is :g:`auto with *`, it can be reset locally or globally using this option.
+   The default tactic used by :tacn:`firstorder` when no rule applies is :g:`auto with core`, it can be reset locally or globally using this option.

    .. cmd:: Print Firstorder Solver